-- requirements for evidence and documentation in support of an application - indicative reporting and acquittal requirements - a description of complaint handling, review and/or access to information mechanisms.
+- requirements for evidence and documentation in support of an application - indicative reporting and acquittal requirements - the process that applies where aspects of the project for which funding is obtained change after the grant has been approved (i.e. a variation to the approved funding activity is sought) - a description of complaint handling, review and/or access to information mechanisms.